Assisted suicide: Austria

 Current status of assisted suicide in Europe:

 In December 2020, the Austrian Constitutional Court ruled that the prohibition of assisted suicide was unconstitutional.
 In December 2021, the Austrian Parliament legalized assisted suicide for those who are terminally ill or have a permanent, debilitating condition.

 Belgium

 The Euthanasia Act legalized voluntary euthanasia in Belgium in 2002, but it did not cover physician-assisted suicide.
+The Federal Evaluation and Control Commission (Dutch: Federale Evaluatie-en Controle Commissie) the institution that is responsible for checking whether the law has been followed in practice, concluded that physician-assisted suicide is allowed under the same conditions as in the case of euthanasia.
+The physician needs to be present and is responsible.
+The professional group representing the doctors shares this stance.

 Canada

 In Canada, physician-assisted suicide was first legalized in the province of Quebec on 5 June 2014.
 It was declared nationally legal by the Supreme Court of Canada on 6 February 2015, in Carter v.
 Canada (Attorney General).

 National legislation formalizing physician-assisted suicide passed in mid-June 2016, for patients facing an estimated death within six months.
 Eligibility criteria have been progressively expanded over time.
 As of March 2021, individuals no longer need to be terminally ill in order to qualify for assisted suicide.
 Legislation allowing for assisted suicide for mental illness was expected to come into force on 17 March 2023, but has since been postponed until 2027.

 Between 10 December 2015 and 30 June 2017, 2,149 medically assisted deaths were documented in Canada.
 Research published by Health Canada illustrates physician preference for physician-administered voluntary euthanasia, citing concerns about effective administration and prevention of the potential complications of self-administration by patients.